 - We recognize rental revenue from our commercial leases on a straight-line basis over the life of the lease including rent holidays, if any.
 Straight-line rent receivable consists of the difference between the tenants' rents calculated on a straight-line basis from the date of lease commencement over the remaining terms of the related leases and the tenants' actual rents due under the lease agreements and is included in tenants receivable in the accompanying consolidated balance sheets.
 Revenues associated with operating expense recoveries are recognized in the period in which the expenses are incurred. - We recognize revenue by providing medical related consulting services under written service contracts with our customers.
-Revenue related to our service offerings is recognized as the services are performed and amounts are earned, using the straight-line method over the term of the related services agreement.
+Revenue related to our service offerings is recognized as the services are performed and amounts are earned and all other elements of revenue recognition have been satisfied.
 Prepayments, if any, received from customers prior to the services being performed are recorded as advance from customers.
-In these cases, when the services are performed, the amount recorded as advance from customers is recognized as revenue. - Revenue from development services performed under hospital contracts is recognized when it is earned pursuant to the terms of the contract.
+In these cases, when the services are performed, the amount recorded as advance from customers is recognized as revenue.

+- Revenue from development services performed under written contracts is recognized when it is earned pursuant to the terms of the contract.
 Each contract calls for a fixed dollar amount with a specified time period.
 These contracts generally involve up-front payment.
-Revenue is recognized for these projects as services are provided. - Revenue from sales of developed items to hospitals, which call for the transfer of other items developed during the projects to the customers, is recognized when the item is shipped to the customer and title is transferred.
+Revenue is recognized for these projects as services are provided. - Revenue from sales of developed items to hospitals and other customers is recognized when items are shipped to customers and titles are transferred.